varnish/Varnish-Book/varnish_book.rst

 - No loops, state-limited variables
 - Terminating statements with a keyword for next action as argument of the ``return()`` function, i.e.: ``return(action)``
 - Domain-specific
-- Add as little or as much as you want

 ..
 TODO for the author:
    give a reference to .el highlighting lisp file for emacs